-You can choose low-cost programs, like fulfillment boxes and inclusion in multi-brand sample boxes, Or a higher-cost program with hand-to-hand, owning a sample box and live tasting events.
+You can choose low-cost programs, like fulfillment boxes and inclusion in multi-brand sample boxes; Or a higher-cost program with hand-to-hand, like owning a sample box hand-to-hand with and live tasting events.

 These figures should cover all costs from the time your samples arrive at the distribution location.
 Shipping to the location should be budgeted as an additional cost.